Alzheimer’s disease is a fatal neurological disorder. It’s victims lose their memory due to progressive brain deterioration.

 Due to changes in brain cells, their personality is also affected and they might act or behave in ways that might seem strange to healthy people.
 Reports suggest that Alzheimer’s patients like to indulge in weird anti-social activities.
 For the most part, they are not fully aware of how other people interpret their behavior.

 Scientists have not been able to identify the exact root of what causes a healthy person to develop this disease.
 Most often, these patients in their 40’s and 50’s have never had anyone in their family who suffered from any kind of dementia.

-In some rare cases, people inherits Alzheimer’s disease from their parents or ancestors.
+In some rare cases, people inherit Alzheimer’s disease from their parents or ancestors.
 This unfortunate condition is called Early-onset familial Alzheimer disease (eFAD).

 How Many Victims?

-It was ranked sixth on the “Top 10 leading causes of death in the United States in 2017” list by
+It was ranked sixth on the “Top 10 leading causes of death in the United States in 2018” list by Statista.

 Is There A Cure?